Is Coca-Cola undervalued based on future cash flows and its price relative to the stock market?

 - Coca-Cola is able to meet its short term (1 year) commitments with its holdings of cash and other short term assets.

-- Coca-Cola's cash and other short term assets cover its long term commitments.
+- Coca-Cola's long term commitments exceed its cash and other short term assets.

 This treemap shows a more detailed breakdown of Coca-Cola's finances.